CESNET/eduroam-icinga/README.md

 #### icingaweb2 setup

-The setup is done by pointing the browser to your icingaweb2 instance and going thrught the wizard.
+The setup is done by pointing the browser to your icingaweb2 instance and going through the wizard.
 All the steps should be clear with the database correctly set up.

 ## icingaweb2 modules